microsoft/moaw/workshops/serverless-overview/workshop.md

                       --functions-version 4
 ```

-Next, we will create a function using the [Azure Function Core Tools][azure-function-core-tools]:
+Next, you will create a function using the [Azure Function Core Tools][azure-function-core-tools]:

 ```bash
 # Locally create a folder for your function app and navigate to it